Proudly serving West Virginia, our methadone clinics provide adults struggling with addiction the ability to recover from Heroin.

-Why Consider Treatment at West Virginia Comprehensive Treatment Centers
+Why Consider West Virginia Comprehensive Treatment Centers for Heroin Abuse

 Heroin addiction can cause multiple emotional and physical roadblocks in the lives of those battling this type of chemical dependency.
 If professional treatment is not received, the end result can turn deadly.
 Those struggling with addiction often put their use of this substance before their loved ones and occupation.
 This choice can lead to job loss and mass financial difficulties, as well as the demise of meaningful relationships.
 Physically, those addicted to heroin can experience heart attack, stroke, seizures, vital organ damage, as well as an increased risk of contracting hepatitis C or HIV/AIDS.
 Emotionally, heroin use can intensify preexisting mental illnesses, such as depression and anxiety.
 If left untreated, the symptoms of such mental health conditions can eventually accompany suicidal ideation.

 Although defeating an addiction to heroin may feel impossible, there are routes that can be taken to lead to sobriety.
 At West Virginia Comprehensive Treatment Centers, our knowledgeable and compassionate staff is here to help you down the road to recovery.
 A life free from heroin is within your reach.